jacksonvict/jackson-portfolio/README.md

 # What I Hope to Learn
 ...I hope to improve upon the skills that I learned in my prior GIS class!
 As a visual learner, I really appreciate the power of being able to visualize data to make information accessible to as many people as possible.
 Given this, I really hope to learn how to effectively visualize map data across multiple platforms so I can do this work without relying one type of software.

 As a policy student, I hope to learn more about the ethics behind collecting mapping data; particularly when people are not aware of how much of their personal data they are giving up.
-Having not taken any technology/privacy courses, I hope this class can serve as a start to understanding that the ins-and-outs of this subject.
+Having not taken any technology/privacy courses, I hope this class can serve as a start to understanding the ins-and-outs of this subject.

 # Portfolio